 Note - I usually buy my nut butters from Thrivemarket.com, because their prices are really good.
 The brand I buy is Artisana, for the taste and quality.
 Do what work best for you.

 Nutrient-dense blueberries are packed with nutrition.
 Toss them into plain Greek yogurt, add to steel cut oats, or add them to smoothies.
-Blueberries are high in fiber, vitamins C and K and are thought to contain the highest levels of antioxidants of all commonly consumed fruits and vegetables (say the great folks over at Authority Nutrition).
+Blueberries are high in fiber, vitamins C and K and are thought to contain the highest levels of antioxidants of all commonly consumed fruits and vegetables.

 Blueberries are thought to help reduce blood pressure, prevent heart disease and they are great brain food to boot.
 Talk about food as medicine, these little berries offer huge health benefits.
 But be sure to buy organic.
 Conventional blueberries have high levels of pesticides.